Introduction to Computer Architecture and Machine-Level Programming

 Offered during Fall and Spring Semesters each year.

-1. Credits and contact hours
+1. Credits and contact hours: 3 credits, 3 contact hours

 Specific course information